The HERBERT HAMBER Home Page

 Graduate Ph.D. students recently supervised: Shao Liu (thesis), Geoff Kagel (thesis) Reiko Toriumi (thesis) .

-Professor Hamber earned his high school Abitur from the Deutsche Schule Mailand, and his undergraduate physics degree, in theoretical physics, from the University of Milano, Italy.
-As a Fulbright Fellow he obtained his Ph.D. from the University of California at Santa Barbara in 1980.
-After a postdoctoral appointment in the theory division of DoE's Brookhaven National Laboratory , he became a member of the Institute for Advanced Study in Princeton NJ, before joining the Physics Department of the University of California at Irvine in 1985.
-During the academic year 1993-1994 he has held a visiting appointment at the European Laboratory for Particle Physics (CERN) in Geneva, Switzerland.
-During the academic year 2006-2007 he has held a visiting appointment at the Albert Einstein Institute (AEI) in Berlin, Germany.
+Professor Hamber earned his high school Abitur from the Deutsche Schule Mailand, and later his undergraduate physics degree, in theoretical physics, from the University of Milano, Italy.
+As a Fulbright Fellow he got his Ph.D. from the University of California at Santa Barbara in 1980.
+After a postdoctoral appointment in the theory division of DoE's Brookhaven National Laboratory , he became a member of the Institute for Advanced Study in Princeton NJ.
+He then joined the Physics Department of the University of California at Irvine as a junior faculty member in 1985.

 hwh

 Present fields of interest range from elementary particle theory to statistical mechanics, gravitation and advanced scientific computation.
 Interactions between quarks and gluons are described by Quantum Chromodynamics, which is believed to be the fundamental theory of the strong interactions, and is ultimately responsible for nuclear binding.
 Contrary to electromagnetic interactions, the force between quarks does not decrease with distance, and gives rise to the confinement phenomenon.
 The method known as lattice gauge theory has allowed one to compute from first principles some of the properties of quarks and gluons.
 Instead of operating in a space-time continuum, the quantum field equations of QCD are solved on a four-dimensional space-time lattice.
 In a number of instances the equations are so complex that the world's fastest supercomputers are needed to solve them.
 Professor Hamber and his students are involved in a number of collaborative projects with researchers in the US and in Europe which attempt to extract detailed predictions for strong interaction parameters.
-One such initiative, the US QCD Teraflop Project, involves 22 institutions and proposes to build the world's fastest massively parallel supercomputer.

 In the Feynman path integral approach to quantum mechanics, the propagation of particles is described by a random walk in space.
 In considering the quantum mechanics of string-like objects, one is led to study the properties of random surfaces describing the motion of the string through space and time.
 Current interest in strings arises from the fact that supersymmetric string theories have been proposed as a unified model for all elementary particle interactions.
 The statistical mechanics analog of this problem is a fluctuating random surface embedded in some higher dimensional Euclidean space.
 Recent work has addressed the issue of what the geometry of random surfaces is, and what can be learned from it about the quantum mechanical properties of strings.